 The second-degree murder conviction of confessed child-killer Ricky Langley has been reversed by the U.S. Fifth Circuit Court of Appeals in New Orleans.

-Langley admitted to killing a six-year-old boy and hiding the body in his closet in 1992.
+Langley admitted to killing a 6-year-old boy and hiding the body in his closet in 1992.

 The story of Langley captivated the community from the start.
-When six-year-old Jeremy Guillory went missing, dozens of volunteers searched the rural area near Iowa-- looking for the little boy who was believed to have gone into the woods to shoot his BB gun.
+When 6-year-old Jeremy Guillory went missing, dozens of volunteers searched the rural area near Iowa - looking for the little boy who was believed to have gone into the woods to shoot his BB gun.

-Ultimately Langley led investigators to his closet in an old house off highway 90 where he had hidden the body of the boy.
+Ultimately Langley led investigators to his closet in an old house off U.S. 90, where he had hidden the body of the boy.

 Then-FBI agent Don Dixon questioned Langley who was new to Southwest Louisiana from Georgia and a sex offender.

 “He sat in the back seat, I gave him his Miranda rights," said Dixon, who went on to become Chief of Police in Lake Charles.
 "Then I said, ‘Did you hear about this missing boy?’
 He said, ‘Yeah, I saw it on the news.’
 I said, ‘Well we have the command post right by your house.’
 He was sitting in the back seat and I said, ‘You killed that boy, didn’t you?’
 He hung his head and I knew then.
 He said, ‘Yeah, I killed him.’
 I said, ‘Where is he?’
 He said, ‘He’s in my closet.’ ”

 In one of several confessions, Langley gave a detailed description of how he made sure the little boy was dead.